Richard Malka: Political cases

 Malka worked as an attorney for the nutritionist Jean-Michel Cohen in his lawsuit against Dr Pierre Dukan.
 He also worked for Marek Halter, for whom he obtained the conviction of former French Minister of Justice Rachida Dati for defamatory statements.

 In 2010 Malka defended his prior boss Kiejman in a defamation suit brought by Olivier Metzner and Françoise Bettencourt Meyers.
 Kiejman, who advocate for Liliane Bettencourt in the Bettencourt affair had accused Metzner, who was advocate for Françoise Bettencourt-Meyers; of being the brain behind a plot against Liliane Bettencourt.
 In 2011 the court found Kiejman's words were defamatory, but that they were stated in good faith and Kiejman was acquitted of wrongdoing.

 Malka worked as an advocate for Clearstream in the Clearstream affair where Clearstream sued investigating journalist Denis Robert for libel.
 Robert was eventually cleared of all charges.

-In 2015 he supported former French Prime Minister Manuel Valls in his trial against the humorist Dieudonné.
+In 2015 he supported former French Prime Minister Manuel Valls in his trial against comedian Dieudonné.
 Malka said Dieudonné belonged "in an asylum" and this statement brought him a conviction for public abuse in July 2016.
 He appealed his sentence and was acquitted by the Court of Appeal of Paris on 6 July 2017.

 Religious cases

 Malka was advocate for the day care center Baby-Loup who fired a woman because she wore hijab in 2008, alleging that the hijab violated the center's secular nature.
 The Court of Cassation in 2014 ruled that the center was within its right to fire the employee.

-In 2016 he worked as an attorney for Mohamed Louizi in his trial against the Union of Islamic Organizations of France regarding his book entitled Pourquoi j’ai quitté les Frères Musulmans.
-Louizi was acquitted.